 Make your voice heard through our advocacy initiatives before Congress and federal regulatory agencies.
 From environmental regulations to generation and rates, we have you covered.

-Learn, network, and grow through the Association Academy’s webinars, conferences, certificate programs, and custom in-house trainings — on leadership, business, and operational topics.
+Learn, network, and grow through APPA Academy’s webinars, conferences, certificate programs, and custom in-house trainings — on leadership, business, and operational topics.
 All events and trainings are discounted for members.

 Get the latest industry news and views delivered to your inbox.
 Hear from the experts and learn from case studies of successful projects and initiatives at utilities like yours.
 Participate in a topic-based listserv to exchange ideas and questions with peers at other public power utilities.